kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 ###### Are there any tests for feature enablement/disablement?

-Given it's purely internal feature and enablement/disablement requires restarting the component (to change the value of feature flag), having feature tests is enough.
+Given it's purely in-memory feature and enablement/disablement requires restarting the component (to change the value of feature flag), having feature tests is enough.

 ### Rollout, Upgrade and Rollback Planning